mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 ### Configuring static ip address

-In the network manager, DefaultVMNet had its address set to 10.0.2.0 and subnet address to 255.255.255.0.
+In the network manager, DefaultVMNet has its address set to 10.0.2.0 and subnet address to 255.255.255.0.
 This create the network as shown in the table below.

 | Description    | Value |